-Monica has experience of a wide range of community care, public law, discrimination, human rights and Court of Protection cases.
+Monica is an Associate Solicitor in the Social Welfare Department.
+She acts for clients across a wide range of community care, public law, discrimination, human rights and Court of Protection cases.

-Monica’s mental capacity work includes applications to the Court of Protection to challenge welfare decisions of local authorities, unlawful deprivations of liberty and applications to obtain Deputy orders.
+In the area of mental capacity law, Monica represents clients in applications to the Court of Protection to challenge welfare decisions of local authorities and unlawful deprivations of liberty.
+Monica also has experience in helping migrants who lack mental capacity to request a specific order for an immigration representative to be appointed by the Court of Protection so that there is someone to progress their Home Office application on their behalf.
 Monica is an Accredited Legal Representative which means she can be appointed by the Court of Protection to act for protected parties without a litigation friend.

 She can undertake Legal Aid work and private work.